ordinarylinuxuser/linux-docs/docs/03_ARCH_INSTALL_HARDWARE.md

   - For intel

     ```sh
-    sudo pacman -S mesa xf86-video-intel sof-firmware sof-tools #xf86-video-intel for the DDX 2d acceleration in xorg (for the sound sof-firmware (took way too long to figure it out since my laptop didn't detect it))
+    sudo pacman -S mesa xf86-video-intel vulkan-intel sof-firmware sof-tools #xf86-video-intel for the DDX 2d acceleration in xorg (for the sound sof-firmware (took way too long to figure it out since my laptop didn't detect it))
     sudo pacman -S intel-media-driver libva-utils #for VA- API
     ```
   - For amd